Cretons

 In Quebec cuisine, cretons (sometimes gorton or corton, especially among New Englanders of French-Canadian origin) is a forcemeat-style pork spread containing onions and spices.
-Due to its fatty texture and taste, it resembles French rillettes.
+Its fatty texture and taste make it resemble French rillettes.
 Cretons are usually served on toast as part of a traditional Quebec breakfast.
-It is not to be confused with "fromage de tête" (tête fromagée in Quebec) or head cheese.
+It is not to be confused with "fromage de tête" (tête fromagée in Quebec), known in English as head cheese.

 Recipes

-Recipes vary, but traditional preparation involves covering 1–3 lbs of ground pork shoulder in milk or water in a large pot, then seasoning with onions and a mix of spices.
+Recipes vary, but traditional preparation involves covering 1–3 lbs of ground pork shoulder in milk or water in a large pot, then seasoning with onions and a mixture of spices.
 The blend of spices varies from recipe to recipe, but nearly all include ground cloves.
 Other spices often used include cinnamon, allspice, ginger, nutmeg, and bay leaf.
 Some recipes include minced garlic.